aaghouse/ML_UsedCarsPrice/Report-with-findings.md

-##Business Understanding
+Business Understanding:

 We are provided with a dataset of used car sales with 426k cars or transactions or records.
 Our task is to analyze the data using the industry standard CRISP-DM processes and identify key drivers for the car prices.
 Make necessary recomendation to the dealership.

-##Data Understanding & Data Prepatation(cleaning and sanitizing)
+Data Understanding & Data Prepatation(cleaning and sanitizing):

 <Input Data understanding image>

   1.Data Cleaning, dropping all rows with Nan/Zero values the size reduced from [426880 rows to 80170 rows] Dropping 82% of the data set would yield     bad results.
 Hence Imputing values (with KNNImputer) that are missign/zero are essential.
 This was done to treat all zero and missing values in      price and odometer.
   2.KNNImputer was also choosen to impute cylinders, size, condition, title_status & drive.
 KNNImputer also fixes missing values with feature mean.
 All these columns were also encoded with JamesSteinEncoder for Categorical encoding.
   3.Dropped color, model, id and VIN from the dataset that does not add value to the price of the car.
   4.Combined region and state to region_state, dropped individual region and state fields.

-##Modeling
+Modeling:

 ####Choosing the Features and the right Model